Spring til indholdet

-MindSpring is a psychosocial group programme for refugees and people with ethnic minority background about topics related to life in exile.
-MindSpring aims to create awareness and empowerment and hereby prevent the development of psychological and social problems.
+MindSpring is a psychosocial group programme for refugees and people with ethnic minority background that aims to create awareness and empowerment and hereby prevent the development of severe psychological and social challenges.

 A MindSpring group consists of 8-10 participants with refugee or ethic minority background.
 The content of MindSpring is based on a manual with themes related to life in exile such as identity and change in identity, cultural encounters and new norms, negative social control, gender and rights, loneliness and community, stress, trauma etc.